esnchez/Ethernaut-local-setup/README.md

 ```
 yarn start:ethernaut
 ```
-8. Once in client/frontend, select localhost 8545 network in your Metamask wallet and deploy challenge contract using the account created in step 3.
+8. Once in client/frontend, select localhost 8545 network in your Metamask wallet.
+9. Deploy challenge contract using the account created in step 3 (get a new instance).
-9. Go to ethernaut-solutions repo to run solution scripts.
+10. Go to ethernaut-solutions repo to run solution scripts.